sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-add-webcontent/cp-portal-cloud-foundry-add-webcontent.md

 ![View site](35_view_site.png)

 Congratulations!
 You've created a very attractive `Home` page.
-In our next tutorials, we're going to add a URL app to our `Launchpad` page.
+In our next tutorial, we're going to add a URL app to our `Launchpad` page.

 [VALIDATE_7]
 [ACCORDION-END]